PhantomInsights/python-getting-started/step-5/README.md

 # Running your First Script

-After you have created your first project and configured the default `Python` interpreter you should be presented with a screen similar to this one:
+After you have created your first project and configured the default `Python` interpreter you should close the `Welcome` tab.

+You will then be presented with a screen similar to this one:

 ![Interpreter](./images/1.png)